 Advertising used to be the main way brands made themselves known.
 Usually, the brands that produced the most ads received the most attention.
-Times have changed considerably.
-Today's thriving companies are building community around their brands.
+But times have changed considerably, and today's thriving companies are building community around their brands.

 "Today, brand-building is not primarily through one-way communication via advertising," says Ray Li, CEO of Sene, an online and in-store company that creates custom-made clothing.
 "The new way is co-creation, enabling customers to build your brand with you."

-Customers are increasingly making decisions based on alignment with their values, adds Cassandra Lam, CEO and co-founder of The Cosmos, a community that creates content for Asian women to thrive in the workplace and at home.
+Customers are increasingly making decisions based on alignment with their values, adds founder Cassandra Lam.

 "Purchases now represent a customer's 'vote,' and the brand is a symbol, an extension of the consumer," says Lam.
 "The internet has created a more level playing field that allows people to easily and quickly research what's out there.
 Having community allows your brand to break through the noise."